 Directed Studies (ARTH:6040) is designed for graduate students who already have taken one or more advanced courses in a specific art history field.
 It provides students with an opportunity to work one-to-one with a professor to continue specific research interests developed in lecture courses or seminars, or on topics that eventually may be the subject of a thesis or dissertation.
 Directed Studies cannot be substituted for a lecture course already offered in the program.
 Students must discuss their decision to take Directed Studies with the professor involved and obtain the professor's approval.
 The Directed Studies topic must be within the professor's range of expertise.

 Students meet with their Directed Studies professor once a week.
 The hours of work and written assignments required for Directed Studies must be equal to a comparable regularly scheduled course.
-Directed Studies is not available through Guided Correspondence Study.
+Directed Studies is not available through Distance and Online Education.

 M.A.
 Qualifying Paper